 walk 80 m to Cremerie de Paris N°1

 and have a view trough the window on 9 rue des Déchargeurs.

 You are right in the center of the history of France.

-where Cremerie de Paris turns into a Museum
+Cremerie de Paris has become a Expo location.

 (c) Copyright VB.com